1888 Solano Ave./The Alameda.

 1700 Shattuck Ave./Virginia St.

-Featuring a pleasant atmosphere, this one-room venue provides a wall lined with comfortable booths as well as a sea of tables and chairs.
-The extensive lunch menu at Thai Delight Cuisine is well priced, with noodle dishes and rice plates plus an entire page of veggie options and an additional several pages of organic choices.
+Featuring a pleasant atmosphere, this one-room venue is a sea of well-spaced tables and chairs.
 Particularly tasty items include pad Thai, green curry, pumpkin curry, basil eggplant, and pra ram tofu (with peanut sauce on top of spinach and broccoli).
 If you want spicy, do request it.
+Vegan and gluten-free choices are available.

 1920 Shattuck Ave./Hearst; downtown.